-In a large multi-discipline office, it's quite common that Xrefs will be attached with full paths to the original files prepared by the civil or other discipline.
+In a large multi-discipline office, it's quite common that Xrefs will be attached with full paths to the original files prepared by the civil engineer or other discipline.
 Those files are commonly updated at irregular times, making it difficult to know when each file has been changed.
 In these cases, it's imperative to communicate with your colleagues in the other disciplines so they can clean the files themselves.

-Civils will usually not have access to software as helpful as Land F/X, so they may not be receiving automatic reminders that they are sending out infected files.
+Civil engineers will usually not have access to software as helpful as Land F/X, so they may not be receiving automatic reminders that they are sending out infected files.

 It's also important to recognize that the software responsible for this issue has been out of production for more than a decade, yet these infections are still common.
 So it's obviously extremely virulent, if not a true virus.

-In short, you can prevent this issue by implementing our drawing corruption prevention strategies as an office-wide standard.
+You can prevent this issue by implementing our drawing corruption prevention strategies as an office-wide standard.